Ismael Fuentes

 Ismael Ignacio Fuentes Castro (born 4 August 1981) is a Chilean former footballer who played as centre back.

 Club career

 Fuentes made his debut with Deportes Linares in the Primera B de Chile and then he moved to Rangers in 2001.

 International career

 Fuentes represented Chile at under-20 level in the 2001 South American Championship.
 At senior level, he made 30 appearances and scored one goal between 2004 and 2010.

 International goals

+Post-retirement

+Fuentes was elected a member of the Regional Council of Maule for the Linares Province in the 2024 Chilean regional elections supported by Independent Democratic Union.

+In June 2025, Fuentes joined the Rodeo club Talca Norte to compete in the Asociación Talca Oriente.